sketchytech/json-book/README.md

 Next things to add and amend:

-- implement class/object structure to PHP
+- continuing extending and implementing class/object structure to PHP
 - add parsing function for hyperlinks
 - add parsing function for notes